Locations:

 Can hemorrhoids be prevented?

 Everyone has hemorrhoids.
-Located near your anus, they are several internal and external blood vessels that supply blood to the entire area.
+Located near your anus, there are several internal and external blood vessels that supply blood to the entire area.
 It’s only when these blood vessels start to swell and become inflamed that they present a problem that can be quite painful.
 Here are a few things you can do to prevent those blood vessels from swelling.

 1. Go to the bathroom when you need to go